Purchases made through links earn us a small commission, at no extra cost to you.

 Monterey Square was one of our favourite squares in Savannah because we enjoyed the stories we heard about it during a ghost tour we went on.
 Another draw is that the square is across from Savannah’s most famous (and interesting) house- the Mercer House.
 Both the Mercer House and Monterey Square were featured in the novel and movie Midnight in the Garden of Good and Evil.

-Calhoun Square dates back to 1851 and was named after John C. Calhoun, a South Carolina statesman and Vice President of the United States.
+Taylor Square dates back to 1851 when it was originally named after John C. Calhoun, a South Carolina statesman and Vice President of the United States.
+However, Calhoun was also a slave owner and defender of slavery, so there was a push to change the square’s name to better reflect the city’s current values.

-What makes Calhoun Square stand out from all the rest is that it’s the only square with all of its original historic buildings.
+What makes Taylor Square stand out from all the rest is that it’s the only square with all of its original historic buildings.
+It’s also the first Savannah square to be named after a woman and person of colour.

 Lafayette Square honours Marquis de Lafayette, who aided the Americans during the Revolutionary War.